EricSSartorius/bloctime/README.md

 #Bloc Time

 Bloc Time is the 2nd AngularJS web app that I created for the front-end course at [Bloc](https://www.bloc.io).
 This application is a minimalist study timer based off of the pomodoro technique.
+There are 2 components to Bloc Time, a timer and a task list.

 ###About the Pomodoro Technique